eyueldk/langchainjs-logging/README.md

 ### `createLoggingMiddleware(options?)`

-Wraps a LangChain model call and logs new messages before and after the model runs.
+Creates a logging component that wraps a LangChain model call and logs new messages before and after the model runs.
+This function returns a middleware-compatible object that can be used with LangChain's middleware system.

 #### Options